 What kinds of shoes can you embroider?
 What locations?

-If you’re hand embroidering, you have more choice in the type of shoes you can embroider as well as the part of the shoe that can be embroidered.
+If you’re hand embroidering, you have more choice in the type of shoes you can embroider and the part of the shoe that can be embroidered.

-With a single-needle home embroidery machine, you have to remember that anything you embroider has to be hooped flat on the base of your machine, and you need to keep any bulky parts of the shoe away from the machine head and needle clamp.
+With a single-needle home embroidery machine, you must remember that anything you embroider has to be hooped flat on the base of your machine, and you need to keep any bulky parts of the shoe away from the machine head and needle clamp.
 Thus, you’ll only be able to embroider the tongue of the shoe.

 Converse shoes usually have a longer tongue and thus will be easier to embroider.
 (Especially the Converse high tops!)
 However, the shoes in my closet that I wanted to embroider were Vans, so that’s what I used!
-It just took a little bit more fancy maneuvering to accommodate the shorter tongue.
+It just took a bit more fancy maneuvering to accommodate the shorter tongue.

 The shoes need to be lace-up to allow you to pull the tongue out far.
 I also tried to fit several of my daughters’ shoes into my hoop under my machine, and I had no luck.
-So, you might have difficulty embroidering on kids’ shoes or small adult shoes.
+So, you might have difficulty embroidering on kids’ or small adult shoes.
 My husband’s big, practically monster-sized shoes were no problem, though!

 Shoe Embroidery Supplies